SAP/spartacus-docs/_pages/telco/tua-spartacus-roadmap.md

 ### Journey Management

 - Provide the ability for a customer to conduct a serviceability check for a product offering of interest.
-For more information, see [Journey Checklist](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2011/en-US/c3d274fb74074c70bec9cd6e9686d5a1.html) in the TUA Help portal.
+For more information, see [Serviceability](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2102/en-US/f17d331d62164ae686f2d4fdb437e9c4.html) in the TUA Help portal.

-- Provide the ability for a customer to conduct a serviceability check for all product offerings available to him/her based on a premise address.
+- Provide the ability for a customer to conduct a serviceability check for all product offerings that are available based on a premise address.
+For more information, see [Serviceability](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2102/en-US/f17d331d62164ae686f2d4fdb437e9c4.html) in the TUA Help portal.
+- Provide the ability for a customer to conduct a contract termination (without assurance).

 ### Retention Process Flows

-- **Contract Renewal:** For more information, see [Eligibility Policy in Action](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/341e50fcd20149d68735656c5c1b1fff.html)
+- **Contract Renewal:** For more information, see [Eligibility Policy in Action](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/341e50fcd20149d68735656c5c1b1fff.html).
-- **Tariff Change - Upgrade:** For more information, see [Assignments to Existing Subscribed Products](https://help.sap.com/viewer/c762d9007c5c4f38bafbe4788446983e/2007/en-US/b0c9085e723a4f289df9d83d7b2a52ba.html)
+- **Tariff Change - Upgrade:** For more information, see [Assignments to Existing Subscribed Products](https://help.sap.com/viewer/c762d9007c5c4f38bafbe4788446983e/2007/en-US/b0c9085e723a4f289df9d83d7b2a52ba.html).
-- **Tariff Change - Upsell:** For more information, see [Assignments to Existing Subscribed Products](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/db4426fef46d4db5996f8ed8501052a4.html)
+- **Tariff Change - Upsell:** For more information, see [Assignments to Existing Subscribed Products](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/db4426fef46d4db5996f8ed8501052a4.html).
 - **Cross-selling (Add-Ons)**
+- **One-click activation/deactivation of services**

-## Future Outlook / Features Planned for 2021 and Later
+## Future Outlook / Features Planned for Q2 2021 and Later

 The items in this section are on our future roadmap, not necessarily yet planned for a specific quarter.

 Some features require new OCC REST APIs, not yet planned and still considered to be done.

-### B2C storefront features planned for 2.0
+### B2C Features

 - **Price Alteration Credits:** For more information, see [Create Product Offerings from Product Specifications View](https://help.sap.com/viewer/62583a7386514befa5d2821f6f9a40e5/2011/en-US/1deb71eb8ac54f469ef558ac67dbf3e8.html)
 - **PSCV pricing:** For more information, see [Create Product Offerings from Product Specifications View](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2011/en-US/9835174fd3b94550b41f0b72b5269231.html)
 - **Grid pricing on Cart, Checkout, and Order:** For more information, see [Pricing at Cart and Order Level](https://help.sap.com/viewer/c762d9007c5c4f38bafbe4788446983e/2007/en-US/91a9faae27bb4a7f8baa46a57078cd61.html)

-### B2C Self-Care Asset Management and Assurance
+### B2C Asset and Subscription Services Management (customer product inventory) with Assurance (contractual terms to drive retention process flows)

-- Self-Care Process Flows
 - Activate Service
 - Deactivate Service
 - Top-Up Account
 - Pre-Paid to Post-Paid
 - Post-Paid to Pre-Paid
+- Tariff Change - Upgrade
+- Tariff Change - Cross-sell
 - Tariff Change - Downgrade
 - Merge Accounts
 - Split Accounts
 - Suspend Subscription
 - Cancel Subscription
 - Contract Termination

-### Architecture Features

-- Angular 10 upgrade / Spartacus 3.0
+### Business to Business Storefront Supporting SMB Customers

+- B2B Product Catalog
+- Roles and Permissions Management
+- B2B Asset and Subscription Services Management (CPI) with Assurance (contractual terms)
 - Event driven processes